 If you want to raise money through the CSF legislation, you need to go through a licensed platform.
 There are currently nine licenced platforms in Australia, and we are one of them.

-2) You need to be a public unlisted company
+2) You need to be an Australian company

 3) It’s a lot of work